 Manuscript submissions to ANU Press office are referred to the relevant Editorial Board for consideration.
 The Editorial Board determines whether the proposal is of interest and, if so, requests a manuscript evaluation via independent peer review (a double-blind process, with at least two referees and at least one of these referees being external to the ANU).
 The process from peer-review to final copy-editing is the responsibility of the Editorial Board.
 Once the copy-edited manuscript has been accepted for publication, ANU Press commences the production cycle.

-Ebooks are freely available in a range of formats: Acrobat PDF, ePub, HTML for onscreen viewing and HTML and mobi for mobile devices.
-These formats, as well as Print-on-Demand (PoD) books, are generated from a single source file (XML).
+Ebooks are freely available in a range of formats: Acrobat PDF, ePub, HTML for onscreen viewing and mobi for mobile devices.
+These formats, as well as Print-on-Demand (PoD) books, are generated from a single source file.
 Printed books are available from Amazon, the ANU Co-op Bookshop, the ANU Press website, and any bookstore subscribing to the Global Books in Print bibliographic database.

 ANU Press titles range across a wide variety of academic disciplines and include monographs, journals and conference proceedings, as well as biographies of key scholarly figures.
 In 2014, ANU Press celebrated 10 years of production and the publication of its 500th title.
 All titles are legally deposited with the National Library of Australia.